Jordan: Economy

-Jordan's total foreign debt in 2011 was $19 billion, representing 60% of its GDP.
+Jordan's foreign debt in 2011 was $19 billion, representing 60% of its GDP.
 In 2016, the debt reached $35.1 billion representing 93% of its GDP.
 This substantial increase is attributed to effects of regional instability causing a decrease in tourist activity, decreased foreign investments, increased military expenditures, attacks on Egyptian pipelines, the collapse of trade with Iraq and Syria, expenses from hosting Syrian refugees, and accumulated interest from loans.
-According to the World Bank, Syrian refugees have cost Jordan more than $2.5 billion a year, amounting to 6% of the GDP and 25% of the government's annual revenue.
+According to the World Bank, Syrian refugees have cost Jordan more than $2.5 billion per year, amounting to 6% of the GDP and 25% of the government's annual revenue.
 Foreign aid covers only a small part of these costs, 63% of the total costs are covered by Jordan.
-An austerity programme was adopted by the government which aims to reduce Jordan's debt-to-GDP ratio to 77 percent by 2021.
+An austerity programme was adopted by the government which aims to reduce the debt-to-GDP ratio to 77 percent by 2021.
 The programme succeeded in preventing the debt from rising above 95% in 2018.

-The proportion of well-educated and skilled workers in Jordan is among the highest in the region in sectors such as ICT and industry, due to a relatively modern educational system.
-This has attracted large foreign investments to Jordan and has enabled the country to export its workforce to Persian Gulf countries.
-Flows of remittances to Jordan grew rapidly, particularly during the end of the 1970s and 1980s, and remains an important source of external funding.
-Remittances from Jordanian expatriates were $3.8 billion in 2015, a notable rise in the amount of transfers compared to 2014 where remittances reached over $3.66 billion, making Jordan the fourth-largest recipient in the region.
+The proportion of well-educated and skilled workers is among the highest in the region in sectors such as ICT and industry, due to a relatively modern educational system.
+This has attracted large foreign investments and has enabled the country to export its workforce to Persian Gulf countries.
+Flows of remittances grew rapidly, particularly during the end of the 1970s and 1980s, and remains an important source of external funding.
+Remittances were $3.8 billion in 2015, making Jordan the fourth-largest recipient in the region.